Picovoice/porcupine/README.md

 npx serve
 ```

-It will launch a local server running the demo.
+This will launch a local server running the demo.
 Open `http://localhost:5000` in your web browser and follow the
 instructions on the page.

 ### NodeJS Demos